omni-network/omni/docs/site/docs/octane/octane.md

 ## Introduction

-Octane is a next-generation consensus framework for the EVM.
+Octane is a next-generation modular framework for the EVM.
+Developers can use octane to run:

+- any EVM execution client that implements the EngineAPI, coupled with
+- any consensus client that implements ABCI++.

 It is designed for modularity, scalability, and performance, and is built to simplify the integration of the EVM into any blockchain application.